 Autism or Autism Spectrum Disorder (ASD) is characterized by impairments in social reciprocity and communication and the presence of repetitive behaviors and restricted interests.
 It is called a spectrum disorder because of the range of symptoms and severity across individuals.
-Some individuals with ASD have difficulty processing and integrating sensory information and therefore may react differently than expected to information in the environment.
+Some individuals on the autism spectrum have difficulty processing and integrating sensory information and therefore may react differently than expected to information in the environment.
 Sensory processing difficulty is a breakdown of the neurological process that organizes the sensory information.
 Some children may overreact to environmental stimuli such as traffic noise, an airplane overhead, or even sunlight, while others may fail to notice or respond to this type of input.

 - Excess noise can be at best distracting and at worst, sensory overload.